Generalized Fractional Repetition Codes for Binary Coded Computations: Binary Coded Matrix Multiplication Schemes

 As pointed out in \cite{LKYSA18}, despite recent advancements in distributed gradient computations, schemes under parameters $(s,n)$ have not been developed which have a \textit{recovery threshold} (i.e., the worst case minimum number of workers that need to respond in order to recover the full gradient) less than $f=n-s$.
 On the other hand, many CMMSs exhibit considerably better recovery thresholds --- the optimum asymptotic recovery threshold of $\mu\nu$ for $1/\mu$ and $1/\nu$ respectively the fraction of $A$ and $B$ stored by each worker; was achieved through Polynomial Codes \cite{YMAA17}.

-Improving the recovery threshold comes at the cost of trading encoding and decoding complexities, storage, restrictions on how the matrices are partitioned, and numerical stability.
-The three schemes we propose have a recovery threshold of $f=n-s$, though do not suffer from any of the aforementioned drawbacks.
+Improving the recovery threshold comes at the cost of trading encoding and decoding complexities, restrictions on how the matrices are partitioned, and storage.
+The two schemes we propose have a recovery threshold of $f=n-s$, though do not suffer from any of the aforementioned drawbacks.
 For simplicity in presentation, we assume that $N=\ell\cdot k$ for $\ell\in\Z_+$ and $N$ the effective dimension; which implies that we have a balanced assignment.
-When this is not the case, the analysis carried out in \ref{bin_gc_sec} can be applied.
+When this is not the case, the analysis carried out in Subsection \ref{bin_gc_sec} can be applied.